 - Middle Corporate Expansion: The U.S. middle-market corporate segment represents a significant opportunity for national growth.
 We will expand our client-centric strategy to bring specialized industry and sub-sector expertise across our direct lending, advisory, markets and transaction banking product suite.
 We will also focus on sectors that are driving economic growth such as technology, healthcare, and diversified industries. - Product and Coverage Opportunities: Transaction Banking products and services will be deployed across all businesses.
 We will focus on our deposits, commercial card, and integrated payment offerings, seeking both partner and expansion opportunities as we move ahead.
 In addition to Transaction Banking, we will invest in other product capabilities to capture incremental client revenue, such as rates, foreign exchange, and secondary trading flows.
 In addition, we will increase our focus in areas such as ESG, where we are looking to achieve our goals pledged through our Carbon Neutrality Declaration. - Partnership with Morgan Stanley: With a renewed focus on wholesale banking, we will continue to opportunistically expand our strategic partnership to deliver best-in-class execution to our client base.
-We will continue to focus on business collaboration through the Loan Marketing Joint Venture,1 while looking to increase combined efforts in the non-investment grade space.

-1 Joint venture established between MUFG and Morgan Stanley in June 2009 for promoting lending and capital markets services in the Americas.
-Since the LMJV's inception, MUFG and Morgan Stanley have jointly provided pents for numerous transactions critical driver of our business outcomes, as well as for meeting our Purpose: "Committed to empowering a brighter future"
+We will continue to focus on business collaboration through the Loan Marketing Joint Venture,1 while looking to increase combined efforts in the non-investment grade space. - 1 Joint venture established between MUFG and Morgan Stanley in June 2009 for promoting lending and capital markets services in the Americas.
+Since the LMJV's inception, MUFG and Morgan Stanley have jointly provided commitments for numerous transactions. - Maintain our Strong Culture: We are committed to ensuring that our unique culture is preserved, and we will leverage our established Culture Principles to drive higher performance and returns through exceptional client service.
+Diversity, equity & inclusion will continue to be a critical driver of our business outcomes, as well as for meeting our Purpose: "Committed to empowering a brighter future"